ASIAN SWORD GUARDS

 The terms that could be used for guards that can be assigned to a specific location are:

 Mandarin: pronounced hushou or pan hushou.
 Pan = plate.
 Hu = to guard.
 Shou = hand.

 Tojin-Yashiki: Sword guards made by Chinese artists in Nagasaki.

-In all other instances it makes perfect sense that foreign-made sword-guards formerly known as 'Namban tsuba' be reclassified as 'Asian Export sword guards'.
-Because 'Namban tsuba' is a term that would only have been known to Japanese makers, let it apply exclusively to their work.
+In all other instances it makes perfect sense that foreign-made sword-guards formerly known as 'Nanban tsuba' be reclassified as 'Asian Export sword guards'.
+Because 'Nanban tsuba' is a term that would only have been known to Japanese makers, let it apply exclusively to their work.

 'Kanton' is a corruption of Gunagzhou, China's largest seaport.
 In the first ten years after the opening of Chinese maritime trade by the Kangxi emperor in 1684, hundreds of Chinese 'Tosen' merchant ships arrived at Nagasaki.
 The Chinese inhabiting Nagasaki's 'Tojin Yashiki' (Chinatown) grew to almost 10% of the city's population, versus a dozen Dutchmen living on Deshima.
 The term 'Kanton' may refer to the Qing merchants who first imported sword guards to Japan.
 The Dutch were known to have used tsuba as gifts in their dealings with the Japanese.
 They are also known to have purchased gifts from the Chinese in Nagasaki in years when no ships arrived from Batavia (Jakarta).

 SINO-TIBETAN QING (ASIAN EXPORT)